carpentries/instructor-training/06-objectives.md

 Useful ones take a bit more work.

 What we want are specific, verifiable descriptions of what learners can do to demonstrate their learning.
-Each learning objective (LO) should have a measurable or verifiable verb specifying what the learner will do, and should specify the criteria for acceptable performance.
+Each learning objective should have *a measurable or verifiable verb* specifying what the learner will do, and should specify the *criteria for acceptable performance*.
 For example,
 a better learning objective than the one above would be, "Learners will list three things that make research software engineers distinct from